ahmedhamdi96/ML4T/machine_learning/readme.md

 This directory contains projects applying different machine learning algorithms on historical data of different companies to predict stock prices.
+The development directory is where the models where developed.
+It includes initial try-outs, improvements, and multiple changes.
+The final directory includes the finalized versions of the models, the evaluation metrics, and the final experiments.